1) What methods do you use to generate genetically engineered cell, mouse and rat models?

-2) What is the general timeline of EGE™ system vs. ES cell-based homology recombination strategy (ESC/HR)?
+2) What is the general timeline of EGE™ technology vs. ES cell-based homology recombination technology?

-EGE™ system: 6-8 months for F1 germline transmission mice
+EGE™ technology: 6-8 months for F1 germline transmission mice

-ESC strategy: 9-11 months for F1 germline transmission mice
+ESC technology: 9-11 months for F1 germline transmission mice.

-3) What information is required from the customer at the start of a project?
+3) What information is required from the customer in the beginning of a project?